 What you get:

 Want to try it out for yourself?
-Sign up and send up to 20 GB free, no strings attached.
+Sign up and get 10 GB free each month, no strings attached.

 Experience the Best Large File Transfer